Deep Dive Dubai

 Deep Dive Dubai is a 60 m deep diving pool in Dubai.
 Containing 14000000 liters of fresh water, it is the deepest swimming pool in the world.
-The structure has an area designed to resemble a ruined, sunken city, with walls, furnished rooms and sunken car, motorbikes, snooker table, foosball table and more which can also be used as an underwater film studio.
+The structure has an area designed to resemble a ruined, sunken city, with walls, furnished rooms and a sunken car, motorbikes, snooker table, foosball table and more which can also be used as an underwater film studio.